 I have never had a clearer vision or stronger conviction for a body of work.
 I have done extensive research and gestated the concepts and formal aspects of the work for so long that I am certain much of what I am doing is completely unprecedented, such as using Bell Hooks' concept of the "Oppositional Gaze" to call out and focus on rapists, as opposed to depicting rape as an heroic act (as men have done), or focusing on the victim, (as many female artists before me have done.)

-This work was exhibited at York College in York, PA, from 1/24/18 - 3/24/18 (with catalog), and will be at Coastal Carolina University in the Fall of 2018.
+This work was exhibited at York College in York, PA, from 1/24/18 - 3/24/18 (with catalog), and at Coastal Carolina University in the Fall of 2018.
 We are currently searching for additional venues.